Pietro Nenni: Opening to the centre-left

 Although the reunification attempts between the socialists and Giuseppe Saragat's breakaway Social Democrats resulted in the formation of a joint list Unified PSI–PSDI, both parties fared poorly in the 1968 Italian general election.
 In 1969, a disillusioned Nenni virtually retired and Francesco De Martino took his place.
 He resigned as head of the PSI and was made a senator for life in 1970 and in 1971 he ran unsuccessfully for President of Italy.
 He died in Rome on 1 January 1980.
-She is commemorated in the writings of Charlotte Delbo.
 He was an atheist.